 Not having enough knowledge

 One particular pain area of small companies is not having enough knowledge in every aspect of running the business.
 But without proper knowledge, your business may suffer.
 In this case, coworking can come to your rescue.
-Suppose you opt for a shared office space for rent in Gurgaon; such a place will have professionals from different backgrounds coworking in it.
+Suppose you opt for a shared office space for rent in Noida; such a place will have professionals from different backgrounds coworking in it.
 Interacting with them can help you to learn new things and solve your problems.

 Protecting your Intellectual Property Rights (IPR)